Zero-Tang/NoirVisor/README.md

 There is a .NET Framework 4.0 based GUI loader available on GitHub now: https://github.com/Zero-Tang/NoirVisorLoader <br>
 If you are using operating systems older than Windows 8, you are supposed to manually install .NET Framework 4.0 or higher. <br>
 If you use the digital signature provided in NoirVisor's repository, then you should enable the test-signing on your machine. <br>
-You may enable Stealth SSDT Hook by setting up registry: (If your system is updated with certain patches since 2018, you should, nonetheless, disable Stealth MSR Hook feature.
-Otherwise, your system could result in #DF failure.)
+You may enable Stealth SSDT Hook by setting up registry.
 Please note that since hooking is a very dangerous behavior, NoirVisor disables them on default. <br>
 **Caveat: The stealth hook functionalities are *deprecated* by virtue of Windows kernel-mode patch dections.
 They are disabled by default.
 Future updates of NoirVisor will rarely address issues from them.
 If you encountered issues from stealth hook features, expect no fixes will be applied.
 This project has no interest in fixing them.**
 ```bat
 reg add "HKLM\SOFTWARE\Zero-Tang\NoirVisor" /v "StealthMsrHook" /t REG_DWORD /d 1 /f